Memory Care At Poydras Home

 Personalization and Comfort

 A meaningful day starts with feeling at home.
-Residents are encouraged to bring personal items, family photos, favorite blankets, familiar furniture pieces, and more to make their space feel like their own.
-For people living with memory impairment, these familiar objects can be grounding, providing comfort in moments of confusion.
+Residents are encouraged to bring personal items, family photos, favorite blankets, familiar furniture pieces, and more to make their space their own.
+For people living with memory impairment, familiar objects can be grounding, providing comfort in moments of confusion.

 Our team takes time to learn each resident’s personal history, preferences, and routines, incorporating that knowledge into care plans and daily interactions.
 We see the whole person, beyond their diagnosis.